Enoli Paredes

-Enoli Norverto Paredes (born September 28, 1995) is a Dominican professional baseball pitcher in the Baltimore Orioles organization.
+Enoli Norverto Paredes (born September 28, 1995) is a Dominican professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Houston Astros, Milwaukee Brewers, and Chicago Cubs.

 Career

 Houston Astros

 On December 3, 2014, Paredes signed with the Houston Astros as an international free agent.
 He made his professional debut with the Gulf Coast League Astros in 2016, going 1–3 with a 3.74 ERA over 33 2/3 innings.
 He appeared in 8 games for the Quad Cities River Bandits in 2017, going 1–3 with a 2.11 ERA over 38 innings.
 He missed the second half of 2017 with an elbow injury.
 He split the 2018 season between Quad Cities and the Buies Creek Astros, going a combined 6–4 with a 1.43 ERA over 68 1/3 innings.
 He split the 2019 season between the Fayetteville Woodpeckers and the Corpus Christi Hooks, going a combined 5–4 with a 2.78 ERA over 94 innings.

 On November 20, 2019, the Astros added Paredes to their 40-man roster to protect him from the Rule 5 draft.
 On July 24, 2020, Paredes made his MLB debut against the Seattle Mariners, pitching one scoreless inning.
-In 2020 he was 3-3 with a 3.05 ERA in 22 relief appearances in which he pitched 20.2 innings.
+In 2020 he was 3–3 with a 3.05 ERA in 22 relief appearances in which he pitched 20.2 innings.
 Paredes made his postseason debut against the Oakland Athletics in the 2020 American League Division Series.

 In 2021, Paredes pitched in 16 games for Houston, struggling to a 6.32 ERA with 15 strikeouts across 8 2/3 innings of work.
 In 2022, he appeared in only three games for the team, allowing one run on three hits and three walks with two strikeouts in three innings of work.

 Paredes was optioned to the Triple-A Sugar Land Space Cowboys to begin the 2023 season.
 He did not appear in a game for the Astros the entire season, spending the year with Sugar Land.
 In 52 appearances out of the bullpen for the Space Cowboys, he pitched to a 4.80 ERA with 66 strikeouts and 6 saves across 54 1/3 innings pitched.
 Following the season on November 6, Paredes was removed from the 40–man roster and sent outright to Triple–A. He elected free agency the same day.